joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/weather/100000010291091/flash-flooding-kansas-city-missouri.html

 **Colts QB Anthony Richardson has resumed throwing: Source**\
-`Indianapolis Colts quarterback Anthony Richardson has resumed throwing, a league source told The Athletic on Thursday.`\
+`Richardson has resumed throwing and could be ready for the start of Colts' training camp ahead of a crucial 2025 campaign. `\
 https://nytimes.com/athletic/6500378/2025/07/17/colts-anthony-richardson-shoulder-daniel-jones/

 **Ducks sign Lukáš Dostál to 5-year contract extension, avoid arbitration**\
-`The two sides avoided salary arbitration after the 25-year-old Dostál was one of 11 players in the league to file for the process on July 5.`\
+`The sides avoided salary arbitration after Dostál was one of 11 players in the league to file for the process on July 5.`\
 https://nytimes.com/athletic/6500553/2025/07/17/lukas-dostal-ducks-contract-extension-arbitration/

 **NFL won grievance vs. NFLPA over fake injuries in February, denies it hid ruling**\